Garage drawings must be purchased prior to February 15, 2023. (Drawings are $400; this $400 will be credited toward the final building price.)

 However, the question “What’s it going to cost me to build a detached garage?” is about as easy to answer as the question: “How much will a car cost?”
 There are an incredible number of variables that go into any detached garage project, and without defining those variables, it’s difficult to determine the projected cost.

 From our experience building 1000s of detached garages over the past several decades, we can definitively say that fully- or partially-prefabricated garages offer the most bang for your buck.
 If you’re considering a detached garage, be sure to at least compare pricing on prefab garages before making your final purchase!

-That being said, by putting some thought into what requirements and specs you have for your detached garage, you will be able to calculate with much more accuracy what it will cost.
+By putting some thought into what requirements and specs you have for your detached garage, you’ll be able to get a much more accurate estimate of what it will cost.
 And this guide is here to assist you!

-It’s important to weigh all the benefits and potential pitfalls of a major property upgrade before you invest your hard-earned cash in it!
+Note: It’s important to weigh all the pros and cons of a major property upgrade before you invest your hard-earned cash in it!

 Pros and Cons of a Detached Garage